AVCEngineering/ember-cli-responsive/README.md

   {{/if}}
 ```

-The addon comes bundled with [matchMedia.js](https://github.com/paulirish/matchMedia.js/blob/master/matchMedia.js "matchMedia").
-Optionally include this with an IE conditional or within a feature detect.
+Optionally include matchMedia with an IE conditional or within a feature detect.

 ```html
 <!--[ if lte IE 9]>